AlGepe/OmniSnippets_JS/docs/stdCustomJS/formatNumbers.rst

 Dot/Comma formatting
 --------------------

 For our last example we will take a look at how to **format very long numbers** so that instead of a continuous line of digits you will get block for 3 digits separated by a character of your choice.
-In most of the world this separator tends to be the dot (``.``), while in the USA and other countries the comma (``,``) is used.
-A **country-agnostic** option could be to simple separate every 3 digits by a space, it is up to you.
+At Omni we use the comma (``,`` as a thousands separator and the dot (``.``) as the decimal separator.
+Unless you have a **VERY STRONG** reason to do oterwise, you should always follow this convention.

 The code to do that is available in the :ref:`customJS library<repository>`.
 It is supplied in the form of a **function that takes two inputs**: the number to be formatted and the separator character.
 If you don't supply a separator, the function defaults to using ``,`` as the separator